breandan/kotlingrad/README.md

 #### Operator overloading

-[Operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html) enables concise notation for arithmetic on abstract types, where the types encode [algebraic structures](http://breandan.net/public/masters_thesis.pdf#page=58), e.g. `Group`, `Ring`, and `Field`.
+[Operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html) enables concise notation for arithmetic on abstract types, where the types encode [algebraic structures](http://breandan.net/public/masters_thesis.pdf#page=58), e.g., `Group`, `Ring`, and `Field`.
 These abstractions are extensible to other kinds of mathematical structures, such as complex numbers and quaternions.

 For example, suppose we have an interface `Group`, which overloads the operators `+` and `*`, and is defined like so: